thealing/GraphVisualizer/docs/README.md

 # Graph Visualizer

-An interactive, web-based tool designed for the visualization and manipulation of mathematical graphs.
-It employs a physics-based simulation to provide dynamic layouts, allowing users to intuitively explore graph structures through an edge list input.
+An interactive tool for the visualization of mathematical graphs.

 Hosted at: https://elgv.netlify.app